Keywords are an important part of creating effective search engine optimized content.

 Pro – Multiple research options

-Another feature which makes KWFinder one of the best long tail keyword research tools is the ability to switch from ‘Related Keywords’ to ‘Autocomplete’ and ‘Questions’.
+Another feature that makes KWFinder one of the best long tail keyword research tools is the ability to switch from ‘Related Keywords’ to ‘Autocomplete’ and ‘Questions’.

 These additional search options allow you to quickly and easily find plenty of additional long tail keywords which match the user intent of your original keyword at the click of a tab.